Protect Your Adsense Earnings By Preventing Invalid Clicks

 2. User blocking with Wordfence

-Wordfence is installed on over 4 million sites, so there’s a good chance that you already have it protecting your site.
+Wordfence is installed on over 4 million sites, so there’s a good chance you already have it protecting your site.

 It’s one of the best free plugins to secure and protect your site from malicious bots, attempted logins, and hackers.